Jackuwub/Jack-s-SL-and-ML-Learning-Porforlio/README.md

-This branch stores files including R Markdown, R script and an output R Markdown HTML file of my homework 3.
+This repository stores files including R Markdown, R script and an output R Markdown HTML file of some of my homeworks and projects on my SL/ML course.